EnterSub/Project_Data_Analysis/README.md

 By continue using the application, You agree that:
 1. You are using application files for educational non-commercial purposes
 2. The author is not responsible for uploaded data by other users, the performance of individual components or the application as well
-3. Rights to the code and application belong to the author, files from https://lottiefiles.com are used under https://lottiefiles.com/page/license license, OCR model from https://nanonets.com/ is used under https://legal.nanonets.com/terms agreement
+3. Rights to the code and application belong to the author, files from https://lottiefiles.com are used under https://lottiefiles.com/page/license license, OCR model from https://nanonets.com/ is used under https://legal.nanonets.com/terms agreement and Google BigQuery is used under https://cloud.google.com/product-terms/ agreement.